Arizona governor says state in talks with TSMC on advanced packaging | Technology

 - United States

+Crucial for artificial intelligence (AI) chips, advanced packaging techniques can stitch multiple chips together into a single device, lowering the cost of more powerful computing.
+Facing a surge in AI-related demand, TSMC has been unable to fulfil demand for advanced packaging services and has been rapidly expanding capacity, including a nearly T$90 billion ($2.81 billion) investment in a new facility in Taiwan.

-In July, TSMC said its Arizona plant would be delayed until 2025 because of a shortage of specialist workers and it was sending technicians from Taiwan to train local staff.
+In July, TSMC said its first Arizona fab would be delayed until 2025 because of a shortage of specialist workers and it was sending technicians from Taiwan to train local staff.
 Production had been due to start next year.
 Hobbs said she did not expect further delays.

 "The project is going well in Arizona.
 I'm very impressed by the speed with which it's been built and we are working through bugs and expect it to continue on schedule," she said.
-Hobbs said she met TSMC executives on Monday.
+Her delegation's meetings with TSMC executives on Monday focused on their "continued partnership" and how to address any issues that arise, Hobbs said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)